edisplay/RCB_TA_notes/week-1-html-css-three-days/lesson-plan-1.2.md

         + inline vs internal vs external
   + ID vs Class
     + Where id's and classes go in the html
-    + How id's and classes are is written in the css
+    + How id's and classes are written in the css
   + Explain basic styling properties
     + font-family
     + font-weight